United States 2030 Food Loss and Waste Reduction Goal

 - How Can You Take Action?

-To measure and describe progress against the goal, the following two different, but equally important, baselines were chosen for the 2030 FLW reduction goal:
+To measure and describe progress against the 2030 food loss and waste reduction goal, the following baselines are being used:

-- For food loss in the United States, USDA’s Economic Research Service has estimated the amount of available food supply that went uneaten at the retail and consumer levels.
+- For food loss in the United States: USDA’s Economic Research Service has estimated the amount of available food supply that went uneaten at the retail and consumer levels.
 In the baseline year of 2010, food loss was 31 percent of the food supply, equaling 133 billion pounds and an estimated value of $161.6 billion.
-The 2030 FLW reduction goal aims to cut food loss at the retail and consumer level in half, by approximately 66 billion pounds.
+The 2030 goal aims to cut food loss at the retail and consumer level in half by approximately 66 billion pounds.

 By 2030, we hope to see 50 percent reductions in both baseline measurements.

-Working with USDA and partners in the states and tribes, EPA plans to secure action on the 2030 FLW reduction goal by working with leaders in the food system (e.g., private, government, nonprofit, academia, faith) to promote action and bring more successful interventions and tools to advance the sustainable management of food.
+Working with USDA, FDA and state and tribal partners, EPA plans to secure action on the 2030 goal by working with leaders in the food system (e.g., private, government, nonprofit, academia, faith) to promote successful interventions and tools to advance the sustainable management of food.

 Everyone can take action to reduce food loss and waste in the United States, whether you are an individual, a business, a school, or a non-profit, community or faith-based organization.

-- Businesses and Organizations: If you are a business or organization, join our Food Recovery Challenge and the U.S. Food Loss and Waste Champions.
+- Businesses and Organizations: If you are a business join the U.S. Food Loss and Waste Champions.